We visited Tokyo at the beginning of 2018. We couldn’t miss Tokyo Disney – we love it.

 Even though the best time to travel to Japan is anytime, really, this is not the same for Disney Parks.

 Tokyo Disney’s low season is in January and February, which means less crowd and shorter park hours.
-We decided it’d be best.
+We decided it’d be the best time.

 Tokyo weather in January is very cold, but dry – less chance of rain, which is great.
-I can accept the cold, but cold and rainy is a bit too much.
+I can accept the cold, but cold and rainy is a bit too much and rainy and hot is not my favorite option.
+I mean, wearing a raincoat while boiling hot?
+No, thanks.

-Disney parks are a lot colder than Tokyo in winter because it’s mostly open and very close to the sea.
+Disney parks are a lot colder than the city of Tokyo in winter because it’s mostly open and very close to the sea.

 Find out ways to keep yourself warm, and enjoy a day in the park – and when you’re having fun, it’s a lot more pleasant.
 Click here to find tips on how to keep yourself warm during winter.